Council tax banding/deletion

-The Valuation Office Agency (VOA) sets your council tax band.
-If you have asked the VOA to change your band, and you are unhappy with their decision, you may be able to appeal.
+The Valuation Office Agency sets your council tax band and decides if your property should be shown in the valuation list at all.
+If you have asked the Valuation Office Agency to change your band or delete the property so that no council tax is paid, and you are unhappy with their decision, you may be able to appeal.
 This is a free service.

 This page explains how the appeal process works and provides resources for each stage.